-Common application vulnerabilities and the complexities involved in using cloud-based services have employers looking for IT professionals with knowledge of secure application development
+Common application vulnerabilities and the complexities involved in using cloud-based services have employers looking for IT professionals with knowledge of secure application development and service provider contract negotiation skills, according to a new survey.

 In addition, the 2011 (ISC)2 Global Information Security Workforce Study (.pdf) found application vulnerabilities are the number one threat to organizations and the introduction of smartphones in the workplace is overwhelming at many firms.
 The survey of more than 10,000 information security professionals was conducted by research firm Frost & Sullivan on behalf of certification firm (ISC)2 Inc. and was released at the RSA Conference 2011.